BoldingBruggeman/seamless-notebooks/README.md

 For the spin-up simulation, we recommend using nudging on an annual time scale (`<RELAX_TAU` = 3.15e7).

+You should apply similar relaxation to your physical tracers: `temperature/relax/tau` and `salinity/relax/tau` in `gotm.yaml`.

 ## Additional GOTM settings

 * Make sure FABM is active: in `gotm.yaml`, set `fabm/use` to `true`.